ForthHub/fep-recognizer/terms-and-datatypes.md

 ### XY.3.2 The Forth text interpreter

 If the Recognizer word set is present, the following specification should be used instead the specification in the section 3.4 begining with "a.
-Skip leading spaces" and up to sub-section "3.4.1".
+Skip leading spaces" and up to the sub-section "3.4.1".

 - a.
 Skip leading spaces and parse a _lexeme_ (see 3.4.1);
 - b.
 Recognize the _lexeme_ using the current recognizer and producing a _fully qualified token_;